Ibrahim Al-Faqi

 Ibrahim Al-Faqi or Ibrahim Elfiki (August 5, 1950 – February 10, 2012) was a human development and neuro-linguistic programming expert, was the CEO of the Canadian Training Centre for Human Development, and the founder of Ibrahim Elfiky International Enterprises Inc.

 Early life

-Ibrahim Mohammed El-Saied Elfiki in Alexandria, Egypt.
-He is a table tennis player and the champion of Egyptian Table Tennis League for many years, and represented Egypt in the World Table Tennis Championships in Munich 1969.
-Married from Amal Atieh and had two daughters, Nancy and Nermin.
+Ibrahim Mohammed El-Saied Elfiki was born in Alexandria, Egypt.
+He was a table tennis player and the champion of Egyptian Table Tennis League for many years, and represented Egypt in the World Table Tennis Championships in Munich 1969.
+Married to Amal Atieh and had two daughters, Nancy and Nermin.

 In his professional life, he was promoted to the department director in the hospitality industry in the Helnan Palestine Hotel Alexandria.
 He immigrated to Canada to study management, and worked there as a dishwasher and a guard for a restaurant and porter in a hotel.